bundlecraft-io/bundlecraft/README.md

 ## Overview

-**BundleCraft** is a modern, configuration-as-code system for **building, verifying, and distributing multi-format certificate trust bundles** across environments.
+**BundleCraft** is a modern, configuration-as-code system for **fetching, building, verifying, and distributing multi-format certificate trust bundles** across environments.
-It automates the ingestion of versioned certificate sources (roots, intermediates, vendor bundles) and produces reproducible, auditable outputs for OS, Java, and application platforms.
+It securely sources certificate material from trusted remote origins or local files, then produces reproducible, auditable outputs for OS, Java, and application platforms.

 > **In short:** BundleCraft lets you define *how trust is built* — not just *what to trust*.